U.S. president Donald Trump is known for making short outbursts that shock the world.

 While Egypt has legitimate concerns over reduction of the waters it will receive, the type of dam Ethiopia is building is a hydroelectric dam.
 Moreover, they have access to two different sea water sources (Mediterranean Sea and Red Sea) which can be desalinated to supplement the current water sources.

-Neighboring Israel, with similar desert climatic conditions, gets 85% of its domestic water supply through seawater desalination, selling surplus to other Middle Eastern states.
+Neighboring Israel, with similar desert climatic conditions, gets 85% of its domestic water supply through seawater desalination, selling surplus to other neighboring Jordan.
 President Sisi’s government, should, and have already began exploring the options of desalination, which landlocked Ethiopia doesn’t have the luxury of.

 Neither does it have oil and natural gas resources Egypt has.